Experience travelling to Mozambique in the comfort of your car

 Criss-crossing the dynamic landscapes of Mozambique on a self-drive vacation takes some guts.
 Things change around every corner when driving yourself through this awe-inspiring African destination.
 From untouched bushveld in game reserves to endless white beaches and violet oceans, Mozambique entices visitors to sample her treasures.
 If you self-drive, you can soak it all up in your own time.

 The Perks of Driving Your Own Car Across Mozambique

 - You get to explore secret corners of the country that other travellers would never know even existed.

-- You get to take things at your own pace – this is your custom made, tailor made holiday in paradise where you call the shots and decide when and where to eat and drink or sleep.
+- You get to take things at your own pace – this is your custom made, tailor made a holiday in paradise where you call the shots and decide when and where to eat and drink or sleep.